-Participants were tested on 2 separate days approximately 1 week apart (mean=8.1, SD=3.8 days), with both sessions starting at approximately the same time (average starting time=14:20h; mean time between start of sessions=32 min; SD=35min).
-All subjects were tested in the afternoon to minimize time-of-day cortisol effects (Schwabe, Haddad, & Schachinger, 2008), except for one subject who was tested twice in the morning.
+Participants were tested on two separate days approximately-one week apart (mean = 8.1, SD = 3.8 days), with both sessions starting at approximately the same time (average starting time = 14:20 h; mean time between start of sessions = 32 min; SD = 35 min).
+All subjects were tested in the afternoon to minimize time-of-day cortisol effects (Schwabe et al., 2008), except for one subject who was tested twice in the morning.
 In one of the sessions, participants underwent a stress manipulation (see section below) before entering the fMRI scanner to perform the two-step task (Daw et al., 2011) and a structural T1 and DTI MRI scan.
-In the control session, participants were asked to emerge their hand in lukewarm water before performing the two-step task, followed by another task (van Timmeren et al., under review) and a resting-state fMRI scan (van Timmeren, Zhutovsky, van Holst, & Goudriaan, 2018).
-On both testing days, participants were instructed on and practiced the two-step task before undergoing the stress or control manipulation.
+In the control session, participants were asked to emerge their hand in lukewarm water before performing the two-step task, followed by another task (van Timmeren, van Holst, et al., 2022) and a resting-state fMRI scan (van Timmeren, Zhutovsky, et al., 2018).
+On both testing days, participants were instructed on and practiced the two-step task (see 1.5) before undergoing the stress or control manipulation.
 The order of the two sessions (control and stress) was counterbalanced across subjects.

-On day one, participants completed the MINI interview, the Fagerstrom Test for Nicotine Dependence [FTND] (Heatherton, Kozlowski, Frecker, & Fagerström, 1991) and the Alcohol Use Disorders Identification Test [AUDIT] (Saunders, Aasland, Babor, de la Fuente, & Grant, 1993).
-On the second day, we tested participants' verbal IQ (using the Dutch Adult Reading Test (Schmand, Bakker, Saan, & Louman, 1991) and working memory (using the digit span, part of the Wechsler Adult Intelligence Scale; Wechsler, 1981).
-The experience of gambling-related problems was assessed using the past-12-month Problem Gambling Severity Index [PGSI] (Ferris & Wynne, 2001) and the Gamblers' Beliefs Questionnaire [GBQ] (Steenbergh, Meyers, May, & Whelan, 2002).
+On day one, participants completed the MINI interview, the Fager-strom Test for Nicotine Dependence [FTND] (Heatherton et al., 1991) and the Alcohol Use Disorders Identification Test [AUDIT] (Saunders et al., 1993).
+On the second day, we tested participants' verbal IQ (using the Dutch Adult Reading Test (Schmand et al., 1991) and working memory (using the digit span, part of the Wechsler Adult Intelligence Scale; (Wechsler, 1981).
+The experience of gambling-related problems was assessed using the past-12-month Problem Gambling Severity Index [PGSI] (Ferris & Wynne, 2001) and the Gamblers' Beliefs Questionnaire [GBQ] (Steenbergh et al., 2002).
 The GBQ contains 21 items (e.g. 'My choices or actions affect the game on which I am betting' or 'I am pretty accurate at predicting when a "win" will occur'), with higher scores reflecting more gambling-related distortions.

+2.3.
 Stress induction

 To induce acute psychosocial stress, subjects underwent the Socially Evaluated Cold-Pressor Test [SECPT], a well-validated method for stress induction (Schwabe et al., 2008).
-Participants were asked to immerse one hand into ice water ( $0^{\circ}-2^{\circ}$ C) and keep it there as long as possible - or until the experimenter told them to stop (after 2 minutes).
-During this procedure, participants looked into a video camera and were closely observed by a nonsupportive experimenter who made notes and was dressed in a white doctor's coat.
+Participants were asked to immerse one hand into ice water (0°-2° C) and keep it there as long as possible or until the experimenter told them to stop (after 2 min).
+During this procedure, participants looked into a video camera and were closely observed by a non-supportive experimenter who made notes and was dressed in a white doctor's coat.
 Subsequently, participants were asked to perform a challenging arithmetic task (counting backward from 2059 in steps of 17) in front of the experimenter.
-In the control condition, warm water ( $34^{\circ}-38^{\circ}$ C) was used, no camera was present, the arithmetic task was simple (counting in steps of 10) and the experimenter was supportive and casually dressed.
+In the control condition, warm water (34°-38 °C) was used, no camera was present, the arithmetic task was simple (counting in steps of 10) and the experimenter was supportive and casually dressed.
 After the control or stress induction, participants were brought to the fMRI scanner.
 Subjects started the two-step task approximately 13 (+/- 5) minutes after the SECPT; salivary cortisol peaks 15-45 min after stress induction (Schwabe et al., 2008).

+2.4.
 Stress measurements